Executive Summary

 Action – Provide Sacramento River pulse flows reaching 40 to 50 thousand acre feet for the January through March migration period in low water years.

-Results – Following the low water and drought years starting in 2007, the average Sacramento River flows into the Delta in January, February and March were 21,000-acre feet.
+Results – Following the low water and drought years starting in 2007, the average flow of the Sacramento River into the Delta in January, February, and March was 21,000 acre-feet.
 The average ocean salmon yield from that period was an unsustainable 271,000 fish.
 Had that flow been 40,000 acre feet, the estimated yield would have been 425,000 fish.
-The chart below shows salmon survival goes up when Sacramento River flows to the Delta increase.
+The chart below shows salmon survival goes up when the Sacramento River flows to the Delta increase.

 January through March are needed to sustain a minimum abundance of 500,000 ocean salmon.
 Unfortunately, there are too many years that don’t provide that volume of water due to a combination of low seasonal precipitation and upstream diversions.